-- 9. Introduction Present an introduction to the problem.
-Orient the reader to understand the social context of the problem through appropriate literature summary and citations, and summarize your approach. - 10.
-Objectives Present a statement of work and objectives to be achieved.
-It may be convenient to present the objectives either in bullet form or in graphical form as a series of interrelated tasks - 11.
+- Introduction Present an introduction to the problem.
+Orient the reader to understand the context of the problem through appropriate literature summary and citations, and summarize your approach. - 10.
+Objectives and Novel Contributions Present a statement of work and objectives to be achieved and explicitly describe all the novel contributions in your thesis.
+It may be convenient to present this information either in bullet form or in graphical form as a series of interrelated outcomes. - 11.
 Background Present a literature review and, where necessary, a tutorial to orient the reader to the technical foundation upon which your research work is built.
 The background should provide a clear introduction to the technical terminology and commonly accepted practices in the field.
 The literature review should provide a thorough assessment of the current state of the art, along with an assessment of unresolved questions in the research community.
-Use this foundation to clarify the unique contributions that will be made by the dissertation. - 12.
-Approach Present the approach used to conduct the research.
-Clarify the materials, methods, models employed to achieve the results. - 13.
-Results Present all significant results of the research effort. - 14.
+Use this foundation to clarify the unique contributions that will be made by the dissertation.
+This section should provide a clear and explicit context of the novelty of the contributions in the thesis. - 12.
+Presentation of novel contributions This is the core block of the dissertation, usually involving multiple chapters that present the methodology used to conduct the research, be it through experiments or analysis based on a theoretical development.
+These chapters should clarify the materials, methods, and models employed to achieve the novel contribution.
+This block should also present all significant results of the research effort,

+- whether they are analytical, numerical, experimental, or any other.
+A discussion of the results that serves the purpose of validating the claimed contributions is expected. - 13.
 Conclusions and Recommendations Articulate your conclusions drawn from your results.
 Answer the research questions originally posed.
 Provide a list of recommendations for future work, following from your analysis.